 At Harborne Academy French is taught from Year 7 up to GCSE.

 In KS3 pupils will develop key skills and the linguistic knowledge which will set them up for success in tackling the challenges of GCSE languages.
 Students will begin by delving into an introduction to the French language, including learning about French and Francophone culture, giving personal descriptions and talking about school life.
+Students will then spend three half terms completing the same language skills in Spanish before choosing a language to continue into year 8.
 By their second year students will further enhance their linguistic skills in topics linked closely to the GCSE course, giving a solid foundation for further study.

 Year 7 Discovery:

 - Welcome to France/Spain

 - All around me – my town and area